Graph Structure Learning with Privacy Guarantees for Open Graph Data: Introduction

 We validate our approach across diverse datasets that require strong privacy safeguards, including movie recommendation systems \cite{agarwal2011modeling}, brain networks \cite{yin2020gaussian}, cell signal analysis \cite{friedman2008sparse}, power systems \cite{liao2018urban}, social networks \cite{volden2018legislative}, disease spread modeling (chickenpox) \cite{rozemberczki2021chickenpox}, and soil microbiome interactions \cite{kurtz2019disentangling}.
-Our results show that the proposed approach maintains high graph structure recovery accuracy while preserving the privacy under the DP framework.
-These findings highlight the practical viability of our method for privacy-preserving data sharing in applications that involve sensitive information.
+Our results show that the proposed method can recover high-quality graph structures while preserving privacy, making it a viable solution for privacy-preserving data sharing in domains requiring sensitive information, such as the utility industry.
+To further clarify the positioning of our framework relative to existing privacy-preserving approaches, Table~\ref{tab:approach_comparison} summarizes the key differences in privacy guarantees, utility preservation, and publishing assumptions.